artofcodelabs/rdux/README.md

 ![Revert action](docs/down.png)

-THe `down_at` attribute of `Rdux::Action` is set and persisted after the successful reversal.
+The `down_at` attribute of `Rdux::Action` is set and persisted after the successful reversal.

-It is not possible to revert a `Rdux::Action` if there are newer, not reversed `Rdux::Action`s in a given stream if defined or in general.
-See `meta` in [🚛 Dispatching an action](#🚛-Dispatching-an-action) section.
+It is not possible to revert a `Rdux::Action` if there are newer, not reversed `Rdux::Action`s in a given stream if a stream is defined or in general.
+See `meta` in [🚛 Dispatching an action](#-dispatching-an-action) section.

-‼️ def down - args

 ### 🗿 Data model